A Writer's Journey - An exercise in prose.

 So, following the assumption she was still alive I wrote a whole new story.
 It begins with her surviving a car crash and losing her memory.
 Recovering that memory and then experiencing all the trauma all over again.
 It might just finish her off.
 Who knows?
 She’s tough but is she that tough?
 How did she deal with it.
 How did the sassy girl Renée cope and what happened to Rian, Genie's young lover.

 I finished it in July and then put it to one side so I can read it through later and have fresh critical eyes on the story.
 But publish it?
 Would there be any readers at all for a belated sequel.
 All the teen readers would also be in their late twenties now.
 The three books in the series are still in print in Turkey but I doubt they’d buy another as it would now appeal to a different demographic.
 So, have I wasted my time?
 Perhaps.
-But I learned something along the way about Genie and the other characters, especially Renée.
+But I have learned something along the way about Genie and the other characters, especially Renée.

 I don’t know about you, but I often think about the characters in the novels I read and how they cope with PTSD after all the terrible things that happen to them.
 I mean Bourne, he must be totally traumatized.
 Any character in a Leigh Bardugo novel.
 I remember once trying to persuade a publisher in New York to let me write a Bond novel set when he was eighty and trying to cope with his own mental issues and possible alcoholism.
 They said no, of course.
 You don’t mess with the brand.
 Which is why characters in the ‘funnies’ never age, I guess.
 And Batman gets forever reinvented.
 No one wants to see those characters with diminished faculties or frailties.